lukechampine/us/renter/formats.md

 a contiguous slice of data that may span many sectors.
 As such, the order of the array is significant.

+The offset and length are in terms of segments (64 bytes), which are the atomic unit of transfer in the Sia renter-host protocol.
+Storing data thus requires adding (and later removing) padding if the file's size is not an exact multiple of 64 bytes.

 Each slice also includes a checksum of the original data (before encryption).
-As of version 1, the checksum is a BLAKE-2b hash.
+As of version 1, the checksum is a BLAKE2b hash.
 The checksum serves two
 purposes: it assures data integrity when downloading, and it allows for comparisons between a local file and a metafile.
 For example, when resuming a download, the checksums can be used to determine which slices have already